TheHarshKadam/FirstApp/README.md

 # FirstApp
-I created my first ever app using Dart code on Flutter in VSC It includes basic beginner function
+I created my first ever app using Dart code on Flutter in VSC which include all the basic functions as well as Stateful Widget helpful for flutter beginners
-It has only one stateless Widget Screen...